 "Do you regret falling in love with Sam?"
 Edward asked.

 "Sam taught me a lot.
 He taught me how to love and what it felt like to be loved.
 When I was with him, I was fearless, weightless, and most of all happy.
 I can't regret that."
-Leah paused and continued, "Remember when Red was in high school and that guy she was crushing on only dated her because he wanted free tutoring lessons?"
+Leah paused.
+"Remember when Red was in high school, and that guy she was crushing on only dated her because he wanted free tutoring lessons?"

 "Yeah, I wanted to rip his throat out."
 Edward gritted his teeth.
 "She cried for a week when he broke her heart.
 Bella flew to Forks for a few days to be with her."

-Edward looked thoughtfully at Leah.
+Edward looked thoughtful.
 "I've never thought of things that way."

 "That's why I'm here."
 Leah smiled.
 "To put things in perspective."

 The sounds of chatter became louder as they stepped into the clearing.
-Both packs were mingling about, but the conversation stopped when Leah showed up with Edward and Jasper.
+Both packs were mingling, but the conversation stopped when Leah showed up with Edward and Jasper.
 While Jacob's pack greeted the two vampires, Matt's pack was cautious, moving protectively toward their Alpha.

-"They don't seem to like us very much," Jasper said, eyeing the new pack.
+"They don't seem to like us very much."
+Jasper eyed the new pack.